bmmtstb/dynamically-gated-similarities/docs/scripts.rst

 To compute the results and to help with the overwhelming amount of data, multiple scripts were created to run DGS.

-Most scripts have some sort of error handling using the decorator :function:`notify_on_completion_or_error`.
+Most scripts have some sort of error handling using the decorator :py:meth:`~dgs.utils.notify_on_completion_or_error`.
 This decorator expects an environment variable called ``DISCORD_WEBHOOK_URL`` to be set to a discord webhook, which then receives all success and error messages.